SS Aloha State: World War II

 The ship made two more Pacific voyages in 1945.
 The first departed San Francisco 6 February for Finschhafen, Hollandia, Leyte, Lingayen, Subic Bay and Manila with return to Los Angeles.
 On 22 May the ship departed San Diego for Pearl Harbor, Eniwetok and Guam returning to San Francisco in July.
-Later in July Sea Snipe departed for the Atlantic and Marseilles for redeployment of troops to the Pacific.
+Later in July Sea Snipe departed for the Atlantic and Marseille for redeployment of troops to the Pacific.

-Instead, with the Pacific war ended, the ship was redirected to Hampton Roads from which another round trip to Marseilles was made returning on 27 September.
+Instead, with the Pacific war ended, the ship was redirected to Hampton Roads from which another round trip to Marseille was made returning on 27 September.
 From Baltimore the ship went to Le Havre, returned to Boston, then Naples back to Boston.
 Another voyage was made to Naples with return to Hampton Roads then back to Le Havre.
 The ship then went to New York in December with more voyages scheduled.
 Serious boiler problems required major maintenance and cancellation of the scheduled 1946 voyages.
 On 29 May 1946 the ship was allocated to the Ministry of War Transport under a bareboat charter.